doiotyourself/doiotyourself.github.io/_posts/2023-02-01-Content-Licence.md

 Today I have chosen to release all of this content into the public domain.

-I wanted to add tthe creative commons CC0 logo to the footer.
+I wanted to add the creative commons CC0 logo to the footer.

 ## Step 1: Source the logo in SVG format